Aftermath of the January 6 United States Capitol attack: Concerns over January 6, 2022

 In the days leading up to the first anniversary of the attack, federal and local law enforcement agencies began increasing security in anticipation of potential violence.
 Homeland Security Secretary Alejandro Mayorkas said that there is a "heightened level of [general] threat", but that the Department of Homeland Security (DHS) is unaware of any credible threats.
 On January 5, 2022, federal officials noted an increase in unspecified calls for violence and rebellion on forums frequented by domestic violent extremists, but none of them suggested a specific threat or a coordinated plan.
 Earlier, an intelligence assessment released on December 31, 2021, warned of "threat actors" taking advantage of the anniversary, with lone offenders being the most likely threat.

 Concerns over the 2022 United States midterm elections

-According to CNN, law enforcement officials and homeland security expect more extremist violence during the 2022 United States midterm elections.
+According to CNN, law enforcement officials and homeland security expected more extremist violence during the 2022 United States midterm elections.

 Legislation

+Electoral Reform

+In 2022, Congress passed the Electoral Reform Act to confirm the ministerial role of the Vice President.